{ "expirationDate": "2026-05-31T00:00:00.000Z", "publishDate": "2026-05-04T12:00:00.000Z" }

 Evaluation

-At pilot conclusion (approximately month four), three paths are available for evaluation: conclude the pilot and return to pre-pilot status; extend provisionally for an additional defined period; or adopt the certification authority role permanently as an ongoing CAF function.
+At pilot conclusion (month four), three paths are available for evaluation: conclude the pilot and return to pre-pilot status; extend provisionally for an additional defined period; or adopt the certification authority role permanently as an ongoing CAF function.

 The post-pilot decision is made on evidence, not assumption.
 The pilot's purpose is to produce that evidence at small scale before any permanent commitment.